-For the past quarter century, I have wandered the world, from Southern Sudan to Borneo, from Alaska to Algeria, from Florida’s Everglades to Wyoming’s Red Desert, trying to marry that un-healthy dose of skepticism with captivating storytelling about stories that both inform and delight.
+After starting my journalism career, I was fortunate to wander my country and the world, from Jonesboro, Arkansas to Hamilton, Montana, from Southern Sudan to Borneo, from Alaska to Algeria, from Florida’s Everglades to Wyoming’s Red Desert, trying to marry that un-healthy dose of skepticism with captivating storytelling about stories that both inform and delight.
 I’ve tried to observe and chronicle how humans work, fight, play, and live together on this startling planet.

 Writing has also allowed me to share some very personal stories.
 After 13 years at Newsweek, many of my friends thought I had lost my mind when I announced plans to drag my two kids around the world for nearly half a year after their mom and I divorced, she moved a thousand miles away — and my brother died of cancer.
 Maybe I had.
 But after a rough couple years, I imagined that a heroic adventure might bring some clarity and healing to my otherwise shaken existence as a newsmagazine journalist.
 It wasn’t as if I thought the kids and I could escape our losses by going to Borneo and beyond.
 But it was arguably a little more distracting to obsess about pythons and leeches than it was to stay home watching Grounded for Life.
 By the time my children and I broke into a frenzied “monkey dance” on a wilderness island in northern Australia the third week of our trip, I knew a psychic convalescence had begun — for all of us.
 We had, as I wrote, “forged a family of three, using adventure as our crucible.”